medvedevgroup/TwoPaCo/README.md

 and the last one is the junction id.
 The index number of the sequence is just the order of the sequence in the input file.
 All positions/orders count from 0.
-Positions appear in the file in the same order they appear in the input genomes This way, one can obtain all multi-edges of the graph with a linear scan.
+Positions appear in the file in the same order they appear in the input genomes This way, one can obtain all multi-edges of the graph with a linear scan, as described in the paper.
 The negative strand can be obtained easily since it is symmetric.

 One can also output junctions grouped by ids, it is useful for comparison between